 The quality of the F35 quickly deteriorates as you get away from Gullfoss.
 From pavement, to gravel, to torn up dirt and rock in a matter of kilometres.
 There are plenty of signs at the beginning warning tourists not to attempt taking rental cars through the highlands.
 I did plenty of climbing (on and off the bike) as big wheeled SUVS and tour buses drove by on the wide single lane of the F35.
 The the whole time I battled a very strong headwind, making little progress.
 25km in or so the large and ominous glacier (Langjökull) to the north became visible and stalked me for the next two days.
 I passed by the beautiful baby blue coloured Lake Hvítárvatn whose opaque water from the rock flour of glacier melt is undrinkable.

 I took a break in the evening at a small shelter which offers coffee and cakes.
 It's very quaint that such a place exists in the middle of nowhere in the Icelandic desert.
-This is the only building that I would pass by for the whole day.
+This is the only building that I'd pass by for the whole day.
 I briefly meet a French cycle tourist who is preparing to cross the river behind this cafe to reach a supposed mountain hut 3km away.
-Another passerby helps carry her bike above water as she has a dynamo setup and can't get it wet.
+Another passerby helps carry her bike above water as she has a dynamo set up and can't get it wet.
 The owner and I watch with bated breathe as they almost fall in trying to cross.

 The days end quickly approached and I only had managed roughly 60km, no where near Afangi, which was my planned end of day 2.
 I decided to end the day instead at the Kerlingarfjöll campgrounds.
 It began to spit rain and a road sign signalled 9km to go.
 I made the dumb decision to only put on my rain jacket and not pants.
-Within 20 minutes it was pouring and I got drenched.
+Within twenty minutes it was pouring and I got drenched.
 Cursing loudly I became extremely concerned about hypothermia as the temperature began dropping quickly with nightfall.

 I desperately shouted to see if anyone was around but all I heard was the sound of pounding rain.
 I frantically started trying to find a way inside this decrepit building.
 A side door seemed to have been left ajar and a flicker of hope appeared.
 The shed is quite large but is filled to the brim with plywood, pipes and other materials.
 There was roughly a two person-sized area, at the threshold of the door, free of debris.
 I pulled my bike inside and rolled a large tire to block the door from swinging open.
 Shivering, I took off all my clothes and put on a dry pair of boxers.
 I found a tarp that was lying around, threw my sleeping pad and sleep bag down and then crawled inside.
 I quickly fell asleep fully wrapped up in my bag trying to stay as warm as possible.
 The rain pounded on the tin roof all night.